“You have to have standards,

-Part of Bill’s above package was he couldn’t stand confrontation.
-That means he couldn’t say “No.” So when push came to shove, he caved in to all the arm-twisting and married adolescent me though he didn’t really want me.
-Yet, there were perks in it for him, some of which I mentioned in earlier blogs.
+Bill couldn’t stand confrontation.
+So he couldn’t say “No.” Therefore, when push came to shove, he caved in to the arm-twisting to get him to take me as his third wife.
+In other words, he married adolescent me though he didn’t want another wife.
+Nonetheless, there were perks in it for him, some of which I mentioned in earlier blogs.

-But I didn’t mention that Uncle Ervil LeBaron convinced his buddy Bill that one perk to having a third wife was it would help him handle his first two waring wives.
+Something I didn’t mention yet is my Uncle Ervil LeBaron convinced his buddy Bill that one perk to having a third wife was it would help him handle his first two waring wives.
 Bill told me, soon after we were married, they fought like cats and dogs!
 Well, marrying me certainly solved that problem.
 I was such a threat to Bill’s first two wives, they quickly bonded and banded together to keep him away from me!
 That’s a story in itself.

 But getting back to where I left off a few blogs back saying Mummy, besides sneaking into my diary, reading that I was in love with Bill Tucker, and then falsely claiming she’d had a revelation I was to marry him, further exhibited lack of integrity by incessantly preaching and promoting “The glorious principle of holy matrimony;” i.e., “Plural Marriage” — though she could not live this “holy principle” herself!
 Not much anyway.
 But, again, what’s new?
 She often didn’t practice what she preached.
 (Sorry, all you Esther-idolizers.)

-Yes, this fearful, fanatic Mormon fundamentalist preached and wrote numerous articles teaching the glories and importance of living the law of plural marriage — as if she were some authority on it!
-But almost everything she had to say about it was simply hearsay.
+Yes, this fearful, fanatic Mormon fundamentalist preached and wrote numerous articles teaching the “glories and importance“of living the law of plural marriage … as if she were some authority on it!
+But almost everything she had to say about it was hearsay.

-As far back as I can remember, she incessantly discussed with others “The Principle” — Joseph Smith’s mandate to live polygamy or be banned from the highest degree of glory in heaven.
-It was a typical topic among intellectual well-meaning orthodox Mormons.
+As far back as I remember, she incessantly discussed with others “The Principle” — Joseph Smith’s mandate to live polygamy or be banned from the highest degree of glory in heaven.
+It was a typical topic among intellectual, well-meaning orthodox Mormons.

-But Mother led all the rest when it came to pushing polygamy — other than perhaps Rhea Kunz, a well-known independent Mormon fundamentalist in my time.
+But Mother led all the rest of these well-meaning Mormons, when it came to pushing polygamy — other than perhaps Rhea Kunz, an influential independent Mormon fundamentalist in my time.
 She was my Aunt Charlotte LeBaron’s mother — my Uncle Verlan LeBaron’s mother-in-law … one of his many mothers-in-law: He had ten wives.

 It’s a blast from the past to remember jealous Ma and zealous Rhea exuberantly and fervently going on and ON about the virtues and principles of polygamy.
-In fact, Rhea had designs on becoming my father’s plural wife!
+In fact, Rhea had designs of becoming my father’s plural wife!
 But Daddy couldn’t stand strong, outspoken women who “wore the pants.”
 So, in no time, Daddy, with his razor-sharp tongue, put intellectual and scholarly Rhea in her place and sent her packing.
-And Mother was SO relieved she didn’t have to share her husband with Rhea!
+Need I say, Mother was SO relieved she didn’t have to share her husband with Rhea!

-But, nonetheless, Mother ever and always worked overtime to get her kids, converts, and others to live “This highest and most heavenly, God-given principle of Polygamy,” as well as “The the law of Chastity” … all the while not living either, herself.
+Nonetheless, Mother ever and always worked overtime to get her kids, converts, and others to live “This highest and most heavenly, God-given principle of Polygamy;” as well as “The the law of Chastity” … all the while, not living either, herself.
 But people didn’t notice she was not living “The Principle” — only talking about it!
 Far less did they know she wasn’t living The Law of Chastity either.

-She made sex sound like an evil ordeal to be endured — all the while getting her fair share of it, it appears, with her old man 26 years her senior.
-(Once, after I was married, she told me, “Your pa seems mean and gruff but he is so kind and tender when we are all alone together in bed at night.)
+She made sex sound like an evil ordeal to be endured — all the while getting her fair share of it with her old man 26 years her senior.
+(Once, after I was married, she told me, “Your pa seems mean and gruff, but he is so kind and tender when we are all alone together in bed at night.)

 Rhea Kunz also got off on incessantly and piously preaching The Law of Holy Matrimony and The Law of Chastity.
-This stalwart sanctimonious fanatic even wrote rather virulent books and pamphlets on these subjects as if she were some great saintly leader and the perfect female example who stood above all the rest of us when it came to living plural marriage and all the other “righteous” principles of early Mormonism.
+This stalwart, sanctimonious, fanatic fundamentalist even wrote rather virulent books and pamphlets on these subjects as, if she were some great saintly leader and the perfect female example who stood above all the rest of us, when it came to living plural marriage and all the other “righteous” principles of early Mormonism.

-But, like Mother, Rhea also never married into polygamy again after her polygamous marriage went on the rocks, even though living polygamy and the law of chastity were the hallmarks of a good, faithful, high-standing Mormon fundamentalist!
-What it boils down to is Ma and Rhea said one thing, did another: They were great windbags — big frogs, in a little pond, that intimidated and worried all the rest.
+But, like Mother, Rhea also never married into polygamy, again, after her polygamous marriage went on the rocks — even though living polygamy and the law of chastity were the hallmarks of a good, faithful, high-standing Mormon fundamentalist!
+What it boils down to is Ma and Rhea said one thing, did another: They were great windbags — big frogs, in a little pond, who intimidated and worried all the smaller frogs.

-They told others how to live but were all talk; not examples.
+They told others how to live.
+But they were all talk.
+Not examples.
 Still, people looked up to them and revered them — and yearned to have their “calling and election made sure” the way Mother claimed she had hers made sure!

-In other words, Mother went around telling people in the cult she knew for sure she was going to the highest degree of glory when she died!
+In other words, Mother went around telling people in the cult that she knew for sure she was going to the highest degree of glory when she died!
 And people believed her!
 (Can you believe that?!)
 Well, these people believed Joel LeBaron was “the one mighty and strong prophet,” and Mother was his sister.
-So in their eyes, she was practically a prophet!
+So, in their eyes, she, too, was practically a prophet!

 Even so, neither Mother nor Rhea were living “Celestial Marriage,” the very thing they were preaching to everyone else they had to live in order to have their “Callings and Elections” made sure.
 Is there a message here or what?
 People, wake up!

 (Psychologists say what people talk most about is what they most want to cover up.
-They are smoke-screening — hiding their shadow-self … what they are most ashamed of or guilty of … what they cannot deal with in themselves and don’t want others to know about or see.)
+They are smoke-screening — hiding their shadow-self … what they are most ashamed of, guilty of … what they cannot deal with in themselves, and don’t want others to know about or see.)

 So, though Mama held herself as more righteous and holy, above all others, and the leader of God’s chosen handful of faithful women, she remained monogamous in her twenty-two-year marriage to Papa … except for her first six months (As written about in previous blogs, Poppy’s first wife left him six months after he took Mummy as his plural wife).
 Was there a double standard in Mormon fundamentalism or what?